 Some girls with TS may have learning problems, particularly in math.
 Many also struggle with tasks requiring spatial skills, such as map reading or visual organization.
 Hearing problems are more common in girls with TS, as is ADHD.
 Some girls also have problems with body image or self-esteem.

 Girls with Turner syndrome are usually diagnosed either at birth or around the time they might be expected to go through puberty.
 If a baby girl has some of the signs of Turner syndrome, a doctor will usually order a special blood test called a karyotype (pronounced: CARE-ee-oh-tipe).
 The test counts the number of chromosomes and can identify any that are abnormally shaped or have missing pieces.

 In some cases, there are no clear signs that a girl has the condition until she reaches the age at which she would normally go through puberty.

 If the karyotype blood test shows that a girl has Turner syndrome, her doctor may order additional tests to check for problems with the kidneys, heart, hearing, and other problems that are often associated with Turner syndrome.

-Treating Turner Syndrome
+How Is Turner Syndrome Treated?